Enter your keyword

-What Are Different Kinds Of Child Custody Arrangements in Canada?
+What Are Different Kinds Of Parenting Arrangements in Canada?

 One of the challenges of separation and divorce is adjusting to the times when your children stay with the other parent.
 That is not always the case.
 Depending on how responsible the other parent is, you can apply for sole or shared custody (one parent has fewer legal and physical responsibilities towards the child).

-Here are 6 kinds of child custody arrangements in Canada:
+Here are 6 kinds of Parenting Time arrangements in Canada:

 1. Joint Custody